 The start of my journey in people management was unintentional.

-I was interested in solving problems, seizing opportunities, building operating systems and eventually that passion led me to become the other half of a two-woman business in digital innovation.
+I was interested in solving problems, seizing opportunities, and building operating systems.
+Eventually that passion led me to become the other half of a two-woman business in digital innovation.
 That business grew and suddenly I found myself leading more and more people.

 I didn’t need to get promoted.
 I didn’t have to convince anyone that I was ready.
 And if I did, I would not have passed the test.
 Because frankly, I wasn’t ready.

 Almost a decade later, I have learned my fair share of leadership lessons and made leaps of progress.
 Today, I head a much larger organisation with seriously talented and ambitious people.
 I am proud of how I show up as a leader.
 But, I am still honing my craft every day.